pISTA: preconditioned Iterative Soft Thresholding Algorithm for Graphical Lasso: Related Work

-Many numerical algorithms have been developed, which are specifically designed for solving the sparse inverse covariance estimation problem.
-G-ISTA \cite{cov:GISTA} uses a proximal gradient method which estimates the inverse covariance iteratively.
+Many numerical algorithms have been developed which are specifically designed for solving the sparse inverse covariance estimation problem.
+G-ISTA \cite{cov:GISTA} uses a proximal gradient descent method that estimates the inverse covariance iteratively.
 GLASSO \cite{cov:GLASSO} splits the problem into smaller LASSO problems and updates the estimation by solving them separately.
 QUIC \cite{cov:QUIC} uses a proximal Newton method on the objective function.
 BCD-IC \cite{cov:BCD} uses a block coordinate descent method.
 ALM \cite{cov:ALM} uses an alternating linearization technique by splitting the objective function into two linear approximations and minimizing them alternatingly.
 PSM \cite{cov:PSM} employs a projected gradient method.
 VSM \cite{cov:VSM} uses Nesterov’s smooth optimization technique.
-Newton-Lasso \cite{cov:newton_like} and Orthant-Based Newton \cite{cov:newton_like} use FISTA \cite{FISTA} and Conjugate Gradient methods, respectively, to solve reduced second order approximations.
+Newton-Lasso \cite{cov:newton_like} and Orthant-Based Newton \cite{cov:newton_like} use FISTA \cite{FISTA} and Conjugate Gradient methods, respectively, to solve reduced second-order approximations.
 Although some algorithms are designed to be run in parallel using the multi-core model of the CPU, none of them take into specific consideration the parallelism model of the GPU and the usage of GPUs as a computation accelerator.

-Additionally, some algorithm were developed specifically for large scale matrices where the matrix can only reside in memory in sparse format.
-Big\&Quic and SQUIC \cite{cov:BIG_QUIC,bollhofer2019large} extend QUIC \cite{cov:QUIC} to large scales.
-Big\&Quic uses on-demand computation of the Hessian's columns and a special procedure of the linesearch conditions using Schur complements.
+Additionally, some algorithms were developed specifically for large-scale matrices where the matrix can only reside in memory in a sparse format.
+BIG\&QUIC and SQUIC \cite{cov:BIG_QUIC,bollhofer2019large} extend QUIC \cite{cov:QUIC} to large scales.
+BIG\&QUIC uses on-demand computation of the Hessian's columns and a special procedure of the linesearch conditions using Schur complements.
 SQUIC utilizes sparse Cholesky factors of the iterations matrix.
-ML-BCD \cite{cov:MultiBCD} takes BCD-IC \cite{cov:BCD}, which is already suitable to large scale problems, and accelerates it using a generic multilevel framework, which was originally suggested in \cite{treister2012multilevel} for LASSO.
-This acceleration can in principle be used with our proposed method as well.
-Large scale algorithms may benefit from the GPU processing power, however memory constraints and usage of sparse format make this task non-trivial.
+ML-BCD \cite{cov:MultiBCD} takes BCD-IC \cite{cov:BCD}, which is already suitable to large-scale problems, and accelerates it using a generic multilevel framework, which was originally suggested in \cite{treister2012multilevel} for LASSO.
+This acceleration can, in principle, be used with our proposed method as well.
+Large-scale algorithms may benefit from the GPU processing power, however, memory constraints and usage of sparse format make this task non-trivial.